Prabhu38012/Internship-Project-Finder-Web-Application/REALTIME_FEATURES.md

 ## Overview

-The Internship Finder application has been transformed into a fully real-time application using Socket.IO.
+The InternQuest application has been transformed into a fully real-time application using Socket.IO.
 This document outlines all the real-time features implemented across both backend and frontend.

 ## Backend Real-time Implementation